According to recent figures, an increasing number of people are looking to downsize.

 The larger your property, the larger your maintenance and running costs are likely to be.
 Regular expenses such as council tax and energy bills are likely to be significantly reduced if you move to a smaller property.
 Property maintenance may also cost you less.
 If you’re struggling to afford the upkeep of your property, or would like to free up some more money each month, downsizing to a smaller property could be a good option for you.

 For many homeowners, their house will be their largest financial asset.
 As a result, it is not uncommon to downsize in retirement in order to free up a lump sum.
 That money can then be invested and used as an extra income.
+If you’ve owned your property for a substantial amount of time, and have little or no mortgage outstanding, this will be a particularly attractive prospect.

 Mortgage repayments are a significant monthly cost, and many people dream of living ‘mortgage free’.
 This is increasingly the case as people approach retirement.
 If you feel your current property is larger than you need, you may consider moving to a smaller property.
 This may enable you to clear your outstanding mortgage and free up a substantial amount of money each month.